jirenius/resgate-test-app/README.md

 # Resgate test application
 RES protocol test application used to test and develop resgate.

-While the application is not created for the purpose of learning, it can still be used as a reference when creating a new application using a RES API.
+While the application is not created for the purpose of learning, it can still be used as reference when creating a new application using a RES API.

 The application consist of a node.js server which will:
 * serve a webclient